oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 knowledge, and GitHub provides an extensive [help](https://help.github.com/en) library.

-Figure XX illlustrates the flow of information between GitHub and OASIS as working drafts are posted and CSDs are approved.
+Figure 3 illlustrates the flow of information between GitHub and OASIS as working drafts are posted and CSDs are approved.
 It also illustrates the use of GitHub release tags to enable precisely locating specific versions of the work product in the repository.
-Figure XX shows updating the working version from a published CSD.
-It is common for OASIS TC Administration to find and fix issues in work products during publiction (9)e.g., correcting broken links).
+Figure 3 also shows updating the working version from a published CSD.
+It is common for OASIS TC Administration to find and fix issues in work products during publiction (e.g., correcting broken links).
 The incorporation of such changes into the working version aids in the publication of future versions.
-The details of such changes are commonly included in the email sent to the TC mail list when a CSD is published.
+The details of such changes are commonly included in the message sent to the TC mail list when a CSD is published.

-### Figure XX: New Work Content Development
+### Figure 3: New Work Content Development
 _(source: sources/dev-content.plant.txt)_

 ![Work Product Launch](images/work-product-content-development.png)